 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We may have to share your personal data with the below parties, for the purposes set out above in ‘Purposes for which we will use your personal data’.
+We may have to share your personal data with the below parties, for the purposes set out below in ‘Purposes for which we will use your personal data’.

 - Internal Third Parties (Cloudreach group, related to the Cloudamize entity)

 - External Third Parties such as system software and service providers acting as processors providing marketing management, customer relationship management, and email and office suite services.